emastra/actor-google-trends-scraper/README.md

 ### Authorization

-Authorization is needed only if your Google sheet is private.
+Authorization is needed only if your Google Sheet is private.

 Google Trends Scraper internally runs [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization).
-The authorization process needs to be done running this actor separately in your account.
-After running it one time, the actor will save a token in your KV store and Google Trends Scraper will use it automatically.
-This means that after running [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization) one time, you can fully automate the Google Trends Scraper actor without thinking about authorization anymore.
+The authorization process needs to be carried out by running this actor separately in your account.
+After running it once, the actor will save a token in your KV store and Google Trends Scraper will use it automatically.
+This means that after running [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization) just once, you can fully automate  Google Trends Scraper  without setting authorization parameters every time.

 Please check this [article](https://help.apify.com/en/articles/2424053-google-integration) for instructions on how to authorize using [Google Sheets Import & Export actor](https://apify.com/lukaskrivka/google-sheets#authentication-and-authorization).